 Review all requirements for your major here.

 Transfer students will meet with the Office of Academic Advising to make their first semester course schedule.
-After this meeting, when the major of interest has been confirmed, the Director of Academic Advising assigns an advisor.
-Faculty Advisors are usually assigned within the students chosen major.
+After this meeting, when the major of interest has been confirmed, the director of Academic Advising assigns an advisor.
+Faculty advisors are usually assigned within the students chosen major.
 New students will meet their academic advisor within the first couple of weeks of their first semester at Regis.

 Yes!
-At the beginning of each semester the Office of Admission and the Office of Academic Advising collaborate to organize a welcome reception for new and returning transfer students.
+At the beginning of each semester the Office of Undergraduate Admission and the Office of Academic Advising collaborate to organize a welcome reception for new and returning transfer students.
 This allows staff to reconnect with each student to help them get adjusted to the start of the semester while also allowing fellow transfer students to mingle.